cschladetsch/JsIndustrialProducer/Readme.md

    - Click **"Play Full Song"** to hear the complete track in your browser
    - Click **"Stop"** to stop playback at any time
    - Click **"Download MIDI"** to save the .mid file

+4. **Visualize with FFT Analyzer** (NEW):
+   - Analyzer appears automatically when playing
+   - Switch between Bars, Waveform, or Circle visualization modes
+   - Watch frequency spectrum in real-time
+   - Track song progress and current section

 ### NIN "The Day The World Went Away" Style Settings